hyperledger-labs/splice/README.md

 ## GCE Clusters

 The public Canton Network clusters are currently hosted in Google Cloud.
-There are two clusters, both of which are within the DA VPN:
+There are two clusters, both of which are accessible only through VPN.

 * DevNet - http://dev.network.canton.global
 * ScratchNet - http://scratch.network.canton.global